NATIONAL UNIVERSITY

 60 LECTURES

-1. Social Work: Meaning.
-Characteristics, Scope and Importance, Relationship of Social Work with other Sciences—Sociology, Economics, Psychology and Political Science.
+Relationship of Social Work with other Sciences—Sociology, Economics,

 2. Evolution: Evolution of Social Work in UK, USA, India and Bangladesh.

-3. Social Reformers and their Movements in Pre-partition India and Bangladesh: Raja Rammohan Ray, Ishwar Chandra Vidyasagar, A.K Fazlul Haque, Sir Syad Ahmed, Begum Rokeya.
+Raja Rammohan Ray, Ishwar Chandra Vidyasagar, A.K Fazlul Haque, Sir Syad

 4. Social Legislations Related to Social Security, Women Welfare, Child Welfare.

-5. Profession and Social Work: Meaning and Characteristics of Profession, Social Work as profession, Philosophical, Religions and Ethical Basis of Social Work.
+Social Work as profession, Philosophical, Religions and Ethical Basis of

 6. Industrial Revolution: Meaning, Impact on Society, Industrialization, Urbanization, Welfare State.